All Aboard for the TECO Line!

 The current length is 2.7 miles long, with roughly .5 miles and two stations (Port Authority and York St.) being double tracked.
 Most of the stations are named for sponsors that have paid to have the station named after their company.
 This can be confusing at times as not all of the companies have a presence along the line, notably HSBC and the Tampa Bay Federal Credit Union.
 The only two stations capable of handling modern light rail stock are the Whiting St and Dick Greco Plaza stations.
 Since the current line is compatible with light rail technology, it may be converted to a modern light rail line at some point in the distant future.
 Such a transition would require the remaining station platforms to be lengthened and some sections to be double-tracked.

 Although the TECOline was initially seeing good ridership and viable prospects for the future, the recession of 2008/2009 erased all hopes of any substantial improvement to the system (outside of the Whiting extension).
 Since the recession, the system has been losing money and riders.
-The streetcar’s special endowment has been all but wiped out, few regular riders use the line as is, service has been decreased (and could decrease even more), and the fare remains 50 cents higher than HART’s one-way local bus fare (which is at $2.00 even).
+The streetcar’s special endowment was all but wiped out, few regular riders use the line as is, service has been decreased (and could decrease even more), and the fare remains 50 cents higher than HART’s one-way local bus fare (which is at $2.00 even).

 This section will go over the structure of the TECOline; including stations and railcars.